Example 3 - Distribute applications to Intrexx instances

 Write values in processing context (2)

-In the next step, we provide the data for logging on to the IAA (Administration API).
-We will write these in the processing context.
+In the next step, we provide the data for logging in to the IAA (Administration API).
+We will write these to the processing context.

-Add a Groovy action to the process with the title "Write values to processing context".
+Add a Groovy action with the title "Write values to processing context" to the process.

 A Groovy script is used to read the login data stored in the (respective) data record for the IAA and write it to the processing context.

-We require the following information for registration via the Administration API:
+We need the following information for the login via the Administration API:

 • remoteHost